Connecting communities

 Get directions

 Histories of Burnaby’s diverse communities are packed into a 10-acre open-air site.
-The free festivities include multicultural family entertainment, displays and demonstrations, children's face-painting and activities and, of course cupcakes!
+The free festivities include multicultural family entertainment, displays and demonstrations, children's face-painting and activities and, of course, live music!

 Exhibits are open with staff to interact and learn from.